Topological pressure and fractal dimensions of cookie-cutter-like sets: Introduction

 \section{Introduction}

 A basic task in Fractal Geometry is to determine or estimate the various dimensions of fractal sets.
 Fractal dimensions are introduced to measure the sizes of fractal sets and are used in many different disciplines.
-Many results on fractal dimensions and measures are obtained, among which the studies on self-similar sets are the most rich and thorough (cf. \cite{H, M, MM, MU, RW, S}).
+Many results on fractal dimensions and measures are obtained, among which the studies on self-similar sets are the most rich and thorough, for some details one can see \cite{B, H, M, MM, MU, R, RW, S, YT, YTXY}.
 In this paper, we have discussed about the topological pressure, fractal dimensions and measures of a typical fractal known as cookie-cutter-like set.
+Let $J$ be a nonempty compact subset of $\D R$.
+For simplicity in our paper we have chosen $J=[0, 1]$.
+Let $J_1, J_2, \cdots, J_n$, $n\geq 2$, be a collection of nonempty closed subsets of $J$.
+Write Let $f : X \to J$ be such that each $J_j$ is mapped bijectively onto $J$.
+We assume that $f$ has a continuous derivative and is expanding so that $|f'(x)|>1$ for all $x\in X$.
+Let us write